 The Central African Republic has stated that it has never used, produced, or transferred cluster munitions and that it is not affected by cluster munition remnants.

-In September 2011, the Central African Republic informed States Parties that it had destroyed a considerable stockpile of cluster munitions.
-In May 2012, a government representative clarified that the cluster munitions were recovered from a non-state armed group operating within the country.
+In 2011, the Central African Republic informed States Parties that it had destroyed a considerable stockpile of cluster munitions.
+A government representative subsequently clarified that the cluster munitions were recovered from a non-state armed group operating within the country.